District court orders state of Kansas to repay $48 million to businessman in tax dispute

 "This ruling obviously has implications for others like me who have moved their legal residence but still have affection for the state and want to help the people, schools and charities," Bicknell said.
 "We should not want a law that negates that."

-In the latest ruling, the judge questioned integrity of the Court of Tax Appeals, or COTA, and the Board of Tax Appeals, or BOTA, in what could be the largest individual tax controversy in Kansas history.
+In the latest ruling, the judge questioned the integrity of the Court of Tax Appeals and the Board of Tax Appeals in what could be the largest individual tax controversy in Kansas history.
 During the long dispute involving Bicknell, Kansas replaced COTA with BOTA.

-The judge said there was no "logical alternative" to the conclusion both boards served as rubberstamp for the Department of Revenue in the Bicknell case.
+The judge said there was no "logical alternative" to the conclusion both boards served as a rubber stamp for the Department of Revenue in the Bicknell case.

 In addition, the judge said the case didn't reveal evidence supporting "a design or plan on the part of Gene to purposefully deprive the state of Kansas of revenue to which they were rightfully entitled."

-Bicknell had a colorful business and political career and had an interest in the movie industry.
-His company, National Pizza Co., became the world's large Pizza Hut franchise with hundreds of restaurants.
+Bicknell had a colorful business and political career and an interest in the film industry.
+His company, National Pizza Co., became the world's largest Pizza Hut franchise with hundreds of restaurants.
 He ran twice for Kansas governor as a Republican, in 1986 and 1994.
 He also acted in movies, including "Gypsy Angels," with celebrity Vanna White.